hashed-io/hashed-network-portal-ui/docs/tutorials/native_bitcoin_vault_user_guide.md

 **Note:** Remember to import the vault on Blue Wallet app if you have't already.

 1. Go to "My Vaults" page.
-2. Click on the vault that contain the proposal you want to sign, now we are on *Vault details* screen.
+2. Click the vault that contains the proposal you want to sign, now we are on *Vault details* screen.
-3. Click on the proposal you want to sign, now we are on *Proposal details* screen.
+3. Click the proposal you want to sign, now we are on *Proposal details* screen.
-4. Click on "Sign PSBT" button.
+4. Click "Sign PSBT" button.
 <div style="text-align: center">
 <img src="./assets/nbv_sign_psbt_button.png" style="width: 30vw; min-width: 250px" />
 </div>